 3) Create a sync between your Work Wall and the source project/board

-Important: on the review tab, make sure to check the Filter out some tasks checkbox before you press the Create Sync button.
+Important: on the review tab, make sure to click on "Customize Sync."
 We don’t want to bring every card over!

 4) Setup filters and field mappings

-For each side (each Trello tab), add a filter to Only sync cards with the Tribe and Guild labels, respectively.
+Head over to the "Filter Tasks" tab.
+For each side, add a label filter to Only sync cards with the Tribe and Guild labels, respectively.